 What can brand ambassadors achieve on social media

 Research shows the tangible benefits of social CEOs like Stewart Butterfield include higher employee engagement, better sales, and the ability to attract talent.
 But it’s not only CEOs who can be effective social media brand ambassadors, I believe practically every colleague has the potential to become one.

 These brand ambassadors can create an interesting buzz around your brand.
 It’s interesting to hear from people about new technologies that are being researched, or new products in development.
 And there is a difference in flavor.
 When this is announced by the company’s social channel, it has to be very specific, possibly can be shared only after it has been completed.
 But an individual can give us a sense of getting a ‘sneak peek’ behind the scenes, which makes it more interesting.

 Brand ambassadors become proof of the values and personality of the brand.
 When you say that your brand is all about caring for people or protecting the environment, a brand ambassador makes it more real.

 Brand ambassadors can communicate the goals that they are pursuing passionately and attract others who share that passion or interest.
-Business leaders can also manage crises by using social media effectively, directly communicating with stakeholders, and addressing their concerns or laying rumours at rest.
+Business leaders can also manage crises by using social media effectively, directly communicating with stakeholders, and addressing their concerns or laying rumors at rest.

 It’s no wonder that some of the most successful and busiest CEOs in the world make the time and effort to post on social media.
 Not just once in a while, in fact, they are prolific.
-And of course, there are many other regular working people who are helping to build the brands that they represent by leveraging channels like Facebook, Twitter, LinkedIn, Instagram etc.
+And of course, there are many other regular working people who are helping to build the brands that they represent by leveraging channels like Facebook, Twitter, LinkedIn, Instagram, etc.

 Your five-step program to create social media brand ambassadors